-Windows 11 introduces a new Start menu with a simpler interface that opens above the round taskbar containing traditional icons, recent documents and folders.
-The Windows 11 menu has a new design, but most installers prefer the classic Windows 10 Start menu, which appears on the left side of the screen and includes live tiles.
+Windows 11 introduces a new Start menu with a more straightforward interface that opens above the round taskbar containing traditional icons, recent documents and folders.
+The Windows 11 menu has a unique design, but most installers prefer the classic Windows 10 Start menu, which appears on the left side of the screen and includes live tiles.
 If you’re the type of user who likes the classic menu, you can bring it back to Windows 11 by editing the operating system registry.

 Enable Windows 10 Classic Start Menu in Windows 11

 Developer Rafael Rivera posted a registry key on Twitter that can be used to bring back the original Windows 10 start menu.
 We can create a new entry Start_ShowClassicMode (Dword 32-bit) with the path HKEY_CURRENT_USER \ Software \ Microsoft \ Windows \ CurrentVersion \ Explorer \ Advanced \ Start_ShowClassicMode with Regedit and set this value to 1.
 After a restart, the classic menu is displayed again.

 Windows 11 tip: HKEY_CURRENT_USERSoftwareMicrosoftWindowsCurrentVersionExplorerAdvancedStart_ShowClassicMode DWORD=0x1 to enable classic Start pic.twitter.com/xIfyCw68z9